 Bravo’s Project Runway on the new era of fashion

-On April 21, the American Apparel & Footwear Association will bestow the 2020 Fashion Maverick honor to Bravo/Project Runway.
+AAFA can't wait to bestow the 2020 Fashion Maverick honor to Bravo/Project Runway!
 The show is loved all around the world for so many reasons.
-Let’s hear a little about the magic straight from the team behind this Emmy-winning series!
+Let’s hear a little about the magic straight from the team behind this Emmy-winning series: